openmoh/openmohaa/docs/features_implementation.md

 ## Client

-The client version of OpenMoHAA is also fully implemented with a few bugs remaining, and with the cgame module being nearly completed.
+The client version of OpenMoHAA is also fully implemented with a few bugs remaining.
 Credits to the SDK of **Heavy Metal: F.A.K.K.
 2** both the cgame and fgame modules.

 OpenMoHAA is using OpenAL for the audio.